404GamerNotFound/system-update-and-cleanup-bash-script/README.md

-# System Update and Cleanup Scripts
+# AUTOMATED PACKAGE MAINTENANCE FOR DEBIAN-BASED LINUX SYSTEMS

-Those scripts are designed to automate the process of updating and cleaning up a Debian-based Linux system.
-They update the packages list, upgrade all packages, remove obsolete packages and clean up the local package cache.
-If necessary, a system restart is also performed before cleaning up.
+This script suite automates the maintenance of a Debian-based Linux system.
+It handles package updates, upgrades all installed packages, removes obsolete packages, and cleans up the local package cache.
+If required, it will also trigger a system restart.

 ## Requirements